BeyondQuality/beyondquality/research/public_speaking.md

 Marko Rytkonen: Use humor, if possible and fits to your personality/style

-Don't introduce yourself at the start, they've read that in the program, get straight into and at the end say if you want to hear more from me, hear are my socials etc.
+Richard Bradshaw:  Don't introduce yourself at the start, they've read that in the program, get straight into and at the end say if you want to hear more from me, hear are my socials etc.

-Delivering a presentation is as much about mindset as it is about technique.
-If you believe in your message and care about helping the audience understand it, that intent will shine through.
-Don’t aim for a “perfect” talk; aim for a useful and authentic one.
-In most cases, people won’t remember minor stumbles, but they will remember your attitude and the value they got from your talk.
-After it’s over, congratulate yourself.
-You did something that most people find daunting.

 Richard Bradshaw: Every presentation is a learning experience.
 No matter how it went, reflect on what you did well and what you could improve next time.
 I often collect down a couple of notes after a talk (“went too fast on slide X” or “live demo took longer than expected”).
 This helps me adjust for future talks.
 Speaking is a continuous journey.
 Even veterans seek to get better each time.

 Leandro Melendez (aka Señor Performo): Avoid stillness like the pest.
 Either in your body, your voice volume and your tone.
 Move around a lot in the stage (when possible).
 Raise your voice, make it low volume, high pitched, low pitched, mix it all in a single sentence.
 I would say almost sing the talk to the audience.

+Dorothy Graham: Slides or no slides?
+A short talk may be better without slides.
+With no slides, you may have a more direct connection with your audience, since there‘s only you to look at, though you may need something to help you remember what you are planning to say, e.g. index cards.
+However, there is nothing for your listeners to review or look back on other than a full recording or their own (or others’) notes.
+Prune the slides.
+Even a really great slide, if not related to the main story or in the flow of the main message, should be deleted!
+(It took me a while to realise this!)

+Delivering a presentation is as much about mindset as it is about technique.
+If you believe in your message and care about helping the audience understand it, that intent will shine through.
+Don’t aim for a “perfect” talk; aim for a useful and authentic one.
+In most cases, people won’t remember minor stumbles, but they will remember your attitude and the value they got from your talk.
+After it’s over, congratulate yourself.
+You did something that most people find daunting.

  ## Final Thoughts